VIDEO: How To Use Silver Plating Solution

-Silver plating solution is for plating and re-plating silver and most other metals.
-It can also be used on metal household items to give a new shiny silver coating.
-The unique formula (formerly called Sheffco Silver Solution but now re-branded as Walsh Silver Plating Solution using the same formula and made in the UK) adds pure silver to silverplate as well as hard base metals.
+Silver plating solution is for plating and re-plating silver and other base metals that contains copper content, allowing you to completely restore your dull looking pieces!
+The unique formula (formerly called Sheffco Silver Solution but now re-branded as Walsh Silver Plating Solution using the same formula and made in the UK).

-On this page we will share with you a tutorial on how to apply silver plating solution and also answer all your questions about using the solution and give our best tips and advice for getting the best results.
+On this page, we share with you a tutorial on how to apply silver plating solution and answer your common questions, as well as giving our tips and advice for achieving a professional result.

 You can use silver plating solution on any metal that has copper content such as silverplate, brass, bronze and nickel.
 It can be used for re-plating tired looking silver plated jewellery as well as being ideal for bringing back some sparkle to dull looking metals such as silver plated photo or picture frames, silver plated table-wear and cutlery.
 Don't forget this solution will only work with base metals that contain copper - some tablewear is stainless steel that has been electroplated so the solution wouldn't work as steel doesn't contain copper.
 Alternatively if you have some costume jewellery in brass, copper or bronze, you can transform it into a silver colour for a new lease of life.

 Ensure that the surface of your item is clean with no dirt or grit by giving the surface a quick polish.

 Shake the bottle well to distribute contents.
 Pour some of the solution on to a clean cloth (ensure you are wearing gloves to avoid staining!).

 Apply liberally with a clean cloth or soft sponge.
 Darkening often occurs as the transfer of silver takes place.

 Hannah from our team has a pendant that we believe has a brass base metal and the silver plating has worn away, so we thought we'd get out the silver plating solution to bring it back to life again!
 Watch the video to see it in action.